Luis Robert Player Props: White Sox vs. Blue Jays

 Luis Robert At The Plate

-- Robert is batting .233 with six doubles, five home runs and two walks.
+- Robert is batting .226 with six doubles, five home runs and three walks.

+- Robert has picked up a hit in 13 of 22 games this year, with multiple hits six times.

+- He has hit a long ball in four games this season (18.2%), leaving the park in 5.2% of his chances at the plate.

-- Robert has had at least one RBI in 33.3% of his games this year (seven of 21), with more than one RBI three times (14.3%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 31.8% of his games this season, Robert has had at least one RBI.
+He's picked up more than one in 13.6% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.